Usually the darkness comes in the mail.

 The water is very cold.
 The wind whistles through the reeds.

-The darkness tries to drown me, its shimmering fingers in my hair.
-I beat against it with my fists, my skin glowing warm against its liquid shadow.
+The darkness tries to drown me.
+I beat against it with my fists.

 It says that it was joking, that I need to lighten up.